AlbertoCuadra/Personal_Website/content/post/post3/index.md

 * The color-trend represents when at least one of the strategies is satisfied, long in teal and short in gray and there is not a draw, same number of strategies satisfies for long and short.
 * The `+` represent the next Take Profit (TP) target in teal and the Stop-Loss (SL) in gray.
 * Plot labels for every time each strategy satisfies to open a long/short position
-* Detect potential TOP and BOTTOMS based on a combination of RSI, Stoch RSI, MACD, volume, and the weighted-strategy.
+* Detect potential Top and Bottoms based on a combination of RSI, Stoch RSI, MACD, volume, and the weighted-strategy.

 ## Examples